softwaremill/sttp-model/README.md

 ## Contributing

-If you have a question, or hit a problem, feel free to ask on our [gitter channel](https://gitter.im/softwaremill/sttp-model)!
+If you have a question, or hit a problem, feel free to ask on our [discourse forum](https://softwaremill.community/c/sttp-client)!

 Or, if you encounter a bug, something is unclear in the code or documentation, don’t hesitate and open an issue on GitHub.